Actifio/WindowsMaskingScriptSupport/readme.md

 The sequence of events are for a workflow:

 1)  A LiveClone of smalldb is refreshed from the lastest snapshot
-2)  This LiveClone is prep-mounted to a masking host where smalldb is prep-mounted as a database called unmasked_smalldb.
+2)  This LiveClone is prep-mounted to a masking host where smalldb is prep-mounted as a database called premasking.
 The workflow needs to ensure the prep-mounted DB has that name or the SQL script will fail.
 3)  The workflow calls the bat file masking_update.bat as a post mount task (after the prepmount).
 This bat file runs SQL commands placed in masking_test.sql
 If the SQL fails the prep-mount fails.